mixmastamyk/console/docs/why.rst

 Nice to haves
 ~~~~~~~~~~~~~~~~~

+.. container:: center

     | *"You've got to, know when to hold 'em,*
     | *know when to fold 'em…"*
+    | *—Kenny Rogers*

-Most have an easy to use design,
+Most are relatively easy to use,
 but may still miss one of these nice to haves:

     - Composable objects
     - Concise names

         - Avoidance of capital, mixed, or camel-case names on instances.
-        - Avoidance of punctuation requirements, parens, brackets, quotes, etc.
+        - Avoidance of extra punctuation, parens, brackets, quotes, etc.

 .. rubric:: Result